Associate Extensionless Files with Notepad in WinXP

 After opening our millionth error_log file using the "Open with" method, we decided to confront the problem and devise a solution.
 After a bit of research, we were presented with several options: editing the registry, installing software, or tweaking Windows "Folder Options".
 After fiddling with the registry and installing some software with no real progress, we decided to try the heretofore unsuccessful "Folder Options" method.
 Sure enough, armed with an invisible dot and a slight tweak, we were finally able to convince Windows XP to associate extensionless file types with Notepad, our program of choice for such files.

-Although this solution is relatively risk-free 1, requiring no registry editing or software installation, the process is fairly sensitive, requiring careful attention.
+Although this solution is relatively risk-free1, requiring no registry editing or software installation, the process is fairly sensitive, requiring careful attention.
 Below are two methods: the first associates extensionless files with Notepad, while the second does such with WordPad.
-Both assume a Windows XP operating system.
+Both assume you are running on a Windows XP operating system.

 Here is the method of associating extensionless file types with Notepad in WinXP: